 I love Easter.
 My favorite thing about Easter is Easter candy, but I haven't imbibed this year.
 I don't intend to imbibe, either.
 Easter can be great without lots of candy.

 I may have more favorite things than the average person, but Easter is definitely high on my list.
 I love to color eggs.
+(Pop over here for the easiest egg dyeing instructions!)
 I love to make baskets.
 I love to be crafty.
 I love to eat spring food.

 Last year, I wrote quite a few Easter posts: